 Scott Neal Simpson Scholarship Fund 1999 memorializes this gifted athlete and scholar by furnishing scholarships to Montgomery County high school graduates attending an accredited college or university.
 Scott Simpson died after lapsing into a diabetic coma while in his sophomore year at The Ohio State University, majoring in rehabilitation therapy.

 Estus and Dorothy T. Smith Scholarship Fund 1992 exists to offer scholarships to local residents wishing to attend Jackson State University,a historically black college.
 Dr. Estus Smith is an emeritus member of the Foundation's Governing Board.

-Estus Smith Central State University Fund 2001 will encourage the pursuit of higher education at Central State University by awarding scholarships to students from Mississippi, the donor's home state.
+Emma Brooks-Smith and Estus Smith Wiley College Fund 2001 encourages the pursuit of higher education for Ohio students wishing to further their studies at Wiley College in Texas.
 Dr. Smith is an emeritus Governing Board member of The Dayton Foundation and retired vice president and COO for the Kettering Foundation.

 Stratos Wealth Partners Foundation 2013 provides unrestricted operating support to the American Cancer Society.
 The fund was created by Eugene D. Heflin, a wealth advisor at Stratos Wealth Partners, as part of his company’s initiative to encourage employees to give back to help others.